queryluke/masseffect-5e/static/data/rules/08-03-basic-information.md

 firepower.
 Military cruisers tend to be the front-line of the battle and have powerful weapons, shields, and armor.
 Cruisers typically have crews of 20 - 100 and are able to land on planets.

+__Carriers__, also called _freighters_,
-__Carriers__ are large ships meant to carry transports (star fighters and drop ships).
+are large ships meant to carry transports (star fighters and drop ships).
 Carriers are primarily military in nature though some venture capitalists have used carriers for mining operations and colonizing efforts.
 Carriers are typically weak in combat, being slow and lacking much firepower or shielding.
 Instead, carriers utilize their transports for offense and defense.
 Carriers are built in space and are too large to land on planets (purposefully).
 Instead, most